 “Trust me, I’d know if he was faking it.
 In the beginning, neither of us even knew about the deal with the coins.”

 Carrie gestured vaguely.
 “Coins, yeah, they power the thing and set the year.
 It reads the dates… off of them… or something,” she finished as she realized that, once again, she was doing most of the talking.
 Like their lunchtimes lately.
 “Look, I’m done with all that now,” Carrie insisted.
 “So why are we still talking about it?”

 Julie smiled.
 “I’m trying to get some idea of what would be a good way of striking back at Frank and Luci on your behalf.
 Perhaps mess up their next trip, assuming they fix the machine?”

 Carrie reached again for the pillow.
 “I don’t know.
-Perhaps we shouldn’t do anything.
-I mean, Frank has been pretty patient with me overall, and Luci… okay, she sucks, but maybe Frank likes her.”
+Could be we shouldn’t do anything.
+I mean, Frank has been pretty patient with me overall, and Luci… okay, she sucks, but she likes Frank, and maybe Frank likes her back.”

 “We are still talking about the Frank who spent a week stalking you?”

 Carrie clutched the pillow tighter.
-“There were extenuating circumstances there too.
+“The time machine was kinda involved with that too.
 Look, can we not talk about scheming any more?
 Or at least, not against them?”

 Julie leaned forward in her chair.
 “Are you sure that’s what you really want?”

 “I… yeah, sort of,” Carrie amended, suddenly feeling like Julie had her under a microscope.
 She wondered how she could properly justify her request to her friend.
 Carrie licked her lips.